RED AND PINK VARIETIES

 (Saved seed) OP – Indeterminate

 The biggest paste tomato I’ve ever seen – in the 1 ½ pound range.
 Dense, soft flesh, good flavor; very few seeds.
-May be late.
+Late, and the plant is fairly small.
 Rare variety.

 Grandma Mary’s Paste